macmanes-lab/orp_website/aws_setup.md

 ### Update Software and install things from apt-get
+This is typically necessary only when starting from a fresh machine.

 ```
 sudo apt-get update && sudo apt-get -y upgrade && sudo apt-get -y install ruby build-essential mcl default-jre git